Breast Cancer Detection Using CNN in Python

 - A lightweight 1D CNN with

 Conv1D,BatchNormalization, andDropoutcan achieve strong accuracy on small medical datasets without overfitting.
-BatchNormalizationstabilizes training by keeping layer activations near zero mean and unit variance, allowing you to use a lower learning rate safely.- Validation accuracy consistently higher than training accuracy is a healthy sign: Dropout is working as intended, and the model generalizes well to unseen samples.
+BatchNormalizationstabilizes training by keeping layer activations near zero mean and unit variance, which lets us use a lower learning rate safely.- Validation accuracy consistently higher than training accuracy is a healthy sign: Dropout is working as intended, and the model generalizes well to unseen samples.

 Next steps: